apply2rent/help.apply2rent.com/docs/tenant/personal-info.md

 ### What Landlords See
 When you apply to a property, landlords can see:
 - Your name and contact information
-- Current address
+- Current residence information
 - Emergency contact details
-- Age (calculated from date of birth)

 ### What Landlords Cannot See
 - Your government ID number
-- Full date of birth
+- Date of birth
+- Current or previous addresses
 - Other applications you've submitted
-- Personal communications with other landlords

 ## Troubleshooting